s0lesurviv0r/BitTroll/README.md

 Without specifing the host (`--host=`) and the port (`--port=`), the default web ui location is `http://127.0.0.1:11000`

 ### Running a cluster
-There are several ways of running a BitTroll cluster.
-There are limitless combinations.
 Several command line arguments come into focus when running a cluster:

 `--ui` - Tells BitTroll to serve the Web UI on the specified/default host and port (This automatically invokes `--api`)